mongodb/docs/source/includes/considerations-backup-daemon-enable.rst

 +++++++++++++++++++

 Excluded namespaces are databases or collections that MMS will not back up.
-This can be useful for namespaces containing log files or caches, for instance, as well as reduce backup time and costs.
+Exclude name spaces to prevent backing up collections that contain logging data, caches, or other ephemeral data.
+By excluding these kinds of databases and collections will allow you to reduce backup time and costs.

 Snapshot Frequency and Retention Policy
 +++++++++++++++++++++++++++++++++++++++